Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Introduction and summary of main results

 In contrast to the above mentioned contributions, in this work, we do not focus on concrete gate-sets but instead we aim to answer the natural question of how likely it is that a set of gates has high efficiency.
 In order to achieve this goal we need to characterize efficiency of random universal gate-sets.
-For such sets calculation of $\delta(\nu_\S)$ is of course intractable.
+Calculation of $\delta(\nu_\S)$ is of course intractable.
 Therefore we follow the approach of \cite{oszmaniec,varju} and consider $\delta(\nu_\S,t)$ for some fixed $t$ (which is determined by a precision $\epsilon$).
 The results of \cite{oszmaniec,varju} ensure that for a given precision $\epsilon$ the constant $A(\S)$ in the Solovay-Kitaev theorem is inversely proportional to $1-\delta(\nu_\S,t(\epsilon))$, where $t(\epsilon)=O(\epsilon^{-1})$, and the constant $c=1$.
 Therefore, in order to characterize efficiency of random universal sets of gates we need to characterize a probability distribution of $\delta(\nu_\S,t)$.

-In this paper we consider two types of gate-sets: \begin{enumerate} \item $\mathcal{S}=\{U_1,\ldots,U_n\}$, where $U_k$'s are independent and Haar random unitaries from $U(d)$.
-Such $\mc{S}$ will be called {\it Haar random gate-set} \item $\mathcal{S}=\{U_1,\ldots,U_n\}\cup\{U_1^{-1},\ldots,U_n^{-1}\}$, where $U_k$'s are independent and Haar random unitaries from $U(d)$.
-Such $\mc{S}$ will be called {\it symmetric Haar random gate-set}. \end{enumerate} In order to simplify the notation we will often denote the cardinality of $\mc{S}$ by $\mathcal{S}$ (instead of $|\mc{S}|$).
-Our main results are given in a form of bounds on the probability $\mathbb{P}\left(\delta(\nu_\S,t)\geq \delta \right)$.
-In order to obtain them we first show that $T_{\nu_\S,t}$ decomposes as a direct sum over irreducible representations of the unitary group $U(d)$ that can be labeled by elements subset $\lambda \in \Lambda_t\subset \mathbb{Z}^d$ (see formula \eqref{eq:big-lambda}).
-The blocks appearing in this decomposition, that we denote by $T_{\nu_\S,\lambda}$, have dimensions $d_\lambda$ given by the Weyl dimension formula \eqref{eq:weyl_dimension}.
-Using the union bound
+What remains is to make precise what kind of random gate-sets we want to consider.
+As there is a natural uniform measure on the unitary group, i.e. the Haar measure one can consider two types of gate-sets: \begin{enumerate} \item $\mathcal{S}=\{U_1,\ldots,U_n\}$, where $U_k$'s are independent and Haar random unitaries from $U(d)$.
+Such $\mc{S}$ will be called {\it Haar random gate-set}. \item $\mathcal{S}=\{U_1,\ldots,U_n\}\cup\{U_1^{-1},\ldots,U_n^{-1}\}$, where $U_k$'s are independent and Haar random unitaries from $U(d)$.
+Such $\mc{S}$ will be called {\it symmetric Haar random gate-set}. \end{enumerate}